 VR: IMMERSIVE 360 DEGREE VIDEO STORYTELLING

 Interest in Virtual Reality (VR) is growing – don’t miss your chance to catch it ahead of the curve.
 With major brands like YouTube and Facebook developing platforms to support 360 video, VR is becoming more and more accessible to the general public.
 Expand your digital presence by immersing your audience in an interactive, hands-on environment.

-A 4-day workshop with seminar style and hands-on training in essential skills for producing virtual reality 360 degree video.
+A 3-day workshop with seminar style and hands-on training in essential skills for producing virtual reality 360 degree video.
 You’ll get hands-on time with various VR video equipment, and receive over $800 in free Kolor Autopano stitching software from our sponsor GoPro.

 In this workshop you will:

 - Learn the fundamentals of immersive content and what type of content is best for 360 viewing.

 - Understand the different tools and software available to you to begin producing VR content.

 - Work hands-on with a range of VR cameras and learn the technical elements behind successful VR (frame rates, camera movement, avoiding motion sickness).

 - Learn to shoot VR video and stitch it together using Adobe Premiere & After Effects, Mettle Skybox Plugin, Kolor Autopano Video Pro & Giga, and YouTube Metadata Injector to create the first VR project.